Assigning user roles within an organization and on questions

 Creating an account

 When you create a Zing account, you’ll want to use an email at the same domain as your colleagues.
-By default Zing will limit invites to people at the same domain name to ensure that you don’t accidentally share outside your organization (unless you want to, in which case turn on external sharing ).
+By default Zing will limit invites to people at the same domain name to ensure that you don’t accidentally share outside your organization (unless you want to, in which case turn on external sharing ) in settings.

 You can invite people to your data sources using their e-mail address.
 Once they accept your invite, they’ll be able to access your organization’s data sources and shared questions.